Charles V, Holy Roman Emperor: Inheritances

-The Burgundian inheritance included the Habsburg Netherlands, which consisted of a large number of the lordships that formed the Low Countries and covered modern-day Belgium, Netherlands and Luxembourg.
-It excluded Burgundy proper, annexed by France in 1477, with the exception of Franche-Comté.
-At the death of Philip in 1506, Charles was recognized Lord of the Netherlands with the title of Charles II of Burgundy.
-During his childhood and teen years, Charles lived in Mechelen together with his sisters Mary, Eleanor, and Isabeau at the court of his aunt Margaret of Austria, Duchess of Savoy.
+The Burgundian inheritance included the Habsburg Netherlands, which consisted of a large number of the lordships in the Low Countries and covered modern-day Belgium, Netherlands and Luxembourg.
+It also included the Free County of Burgundy (the region of Franche-Comté) and the County of Charolais, but excluded the Duchy of Burgundy, annexed by France in 1477.
+At the death of Philip in 1506, Charles was recognized as Lord of the Netherlands and count of Burgundy and Charolais, also becoming the titular Duke of Burgundy, and thus being styled as Duke Charles II of Burgundy.

+During his childhood and teen years, Charles lived in Mechelen together with his sisters Mary, Eleanor, and Isabella at the court of his aunt Margaret of Austria, Duchess of Savoy.
 William de Croÿ (later prime minister) and Adrian of Utrecht (later Pope Adrian VI) served as his tutors.
 The culture and courtly life of the Low Countries played an important part in the development of Charles's beliefs.
 As a member of the Burgundian Order of the Golden Fleece in his infancy, and later its grandmaster, Charles was educated to the ideals of the medieval knights and the desire for Christian unity to fight the infidel.
 The Low Countries were very rich during his reign, both economically and culturally.
-Charles was very attached to his homeland and spent much of his life in Brussels and various Flemish cities.
+Charles was very attached to his homeland and spent a large part of his life in Brussels and Flemish cities.

-The Spanish inheritance, resulting from a dynastic union of the crowns of Castile and Aragon, included Spain as well as the Castilian possessions in the Americas (the Spanish West Indies and the Province of Tierra Firme) and the Aragonese kingdoms of Naples, Sicily, and Sardinia.
+The Spanish inheritance, resulting from a dynastic union of the crowns of Castile and Aragon, included Spain and the Castilian possessions in the Americas (the Spanish West Indies and the Province of Tierra Firme) and the Aragonese kingdoms of Naples, Sicily, and Sardinia.
 Joanna inherited these territories in 1516 while confined, allegedly because she was mentally ill.
 Charles, therefore, claimed the crowns for himself jure matris, thus becoming co-monarch with Joanna with the title of Charles I of Castile and Aragon or Charles I of Spain.

-Castile and Aragon together formed the largest of Charles's personal possessions, and they also provided a great number of generals and tercios (the formidable Spanish infantry of the time), while Joanna remained confined in Tordesillas until her death.
-However, at his accession to the Iberian throne, Charles was viewed as a foreign prince.
+Castile and Aragon together formed the largest of Charles's personal possessions.
+They provided a great number of generals and tercios, the formidable Spanish infantry of the time, while Joanna remained confined in Tordesillas until her death.
+Plus Ultra, the rendition from French into Latin of Charles's personal motto "Plus Oultre" (Further Beyond), later became the national motto of Spain and features on the country's flag as part of the Spanish coat of arms since the 18th century.
+However, at his accession to the Iberian thrones, Charles was viewed as a foreign prince.